AVERAGEIF Function in Excel

 From this sales table, we need to find the average sales of the product “A”.
 Follow the below steps to calculate average.

-Step 1: Open AVERAGEIF excle function in one of the cells.
+- Step 1: Open the AVERAGEIF function in one of the cells.

 So, from the above list, we need to calculate the average unit sold when the unit price is >=25.
 So, for this, we need to use the operator key greater than (>) in the criteria argument.
 Follow the below steps to calculate average.

-Step 1: Open AVERAGEIF excel function in one of the cells.
+- Step 1: Open AVERAGEIF function in one of the cells.

-Step 2: Select RANGE as Unit Price column from B2 to B10.
+- Step 2: Select RANGE as the Unit Price column from B2 to B10.

 So, when the unit price is >=25 average sales is 2,221 units.
 Similarly, now we will calculate the average sales when the unit price is <25.